lautarogomizelj/Spotify_clone/README.md

 # Spotify_clone
-This is a front end spotify clone.
+This is a front end spotify clone made with HTML and CSS.